vertica/VerticaPy/docs/source/user_guide_full_stack_linear_regression.rst

     :file: SPHINX_DIRECTORY/figures/ug_fs_plot_lr_10.html

 The following factors seem to have the greatest influence on a student's performance:
  - Having a good teacher.
  - Being of good socio-economic status.
  - Tanzanian teachers tend to overrate their students.
  - Age (younger students tend to perform better).
  - Being able to get to school by car.
-Let's add the prediction to the vDataFrame to see how our model performs its estimations.
+Let's add the prediction to the :py:mod:`~verticapy.vDataFrame` to see how our model performs its estimations.

 .. code-block:: python